DipHE Person-Centred Counselling

 Welcome to Person-centred Counselling

 The course will provide you with a range of opportunities to learn about yourself and develop the skills to become a fully qualified, Person-Centred Counsellor, on a BACP Accredited course .
 Post-qualification, you are eligible to apply for BACP registration as a full member.
 A strong theoretical knowledge base, together with year one skills practice will prepare you for supervised counselling hours in your second year of training.
-Year three will complement your professional training, encouraging you to develop a specialism in your counselling practice and inviting you to undertake a small-scale research project.
+Should you consider extending your training to the BA Counselling & Psychotherapy year 3, this will encourage you to develop an area of specialism in your counselling practice and inviting you to undertake a small-scale research project.
 You will experience an exciting, psychologically demanding programme which will enrich your world view and develop your capacity for critical reflection.

-During the recent pandemic, the course offered additional training to incorporate skills in telephone and video counselling within professional practice.
-The course has now formally embedded the BACP Online and Telephone Therapy (OPT) core curriculum into years 1 and 2.
-This furnishes students with the skills and knowledge of counselling via video and telephone, in addition to traditional in-person practice.
+The course includes specific training in video and telephone counselling embedding BACP Online and Telephone Therapy (OPT) core curriculum into years 1 and 2.
+This furnishes students with the skills and knowledge of counselling via video and telephone in addition to traditional in-person practice.
+The course is committed to embedding and communicating BACP equality, diversity and inclusion strategy.

 Teaching staff are all qualified counsellors and mental health practitioners and practice within a range of therapeutic environments.
 Our graduates progress in to careers as counsellors or working in the allied professions.
 Some graduates move on to completing a Masters qualification.